3sd/civicrm-recalculate-recipients/README.md

 This extension causes the recipients of a mailing to be recalculated just before the mail is sent out meaning you'll be sending based on the most up to date recipients.

-## Heath warning
+## Health warning

 **Recalculate recipients is currently in beta - use at your own risk.**

-The extension has been in production in at least one organisation for 3 months without issue.
-We we have not had any reports of it breaking anything from other organisations but even so, it has not been widely tested.
+The extension has been in production at several organisations for years without issue.
+We have not had any reports of it breaking anything from other organisations but even so, it has not been widely tested.

 *If this extension does work for you, please feedback by creating an issue in the github repostory with details of your use case.
 Once we have received a few positive reviews, we will move it out of beta.*

 ### Not ACL friendly

 This extension is not ACL friendly.
-The CiviMail author's ACLs are not taken into account when the recipients are recalculated (see [issue #1](https://github.com/3sd/civicrm-recalculate-recipients/issues/1) for more details).
+The CiviMail author's ACLs are not taken into account when the recipients are recalculated, meaning thie extension does not limit to the contacts in a group that the user scheduling a mailing is able to view (see [issue #1](https://github.com/3sd/civicrm-recalculate-recipients/issues/1) for more details).

 Not not use it if you are relying on ACLs to limit the contacts to which CiviMail users can send